thephpleague/plates/source/templates/nesting.md

 Nesting
 =======

-Nesting (or including) another template into the current template is done using the `insert()` function:
+Including another template into the current template is done using the `insert()` function:

 ~~~language-php
 <?php $this->insert('header') ?>